leomccormack/sparta-site/content/docs/help/install-instructions.md

 MacOS users can simply unzip and run the installer.

 For MacOS versions 10.15 and above, you may need to give explicit permission for the installer to run via Settings->Security->"Open anyway".
-In rare cases, you may need to use the following command in the terminal for each of the plugins:
+In rare cases, you may need to use the following command in the terminal for each plug-in:

 ```
 sudo xattr -d com.apple.quarantine /Library/Audio/Plug-Ins/VST/AmbiBIN.vst